deependersingla/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

          this piece of content.
      * - {course}
        - DemoX
-       - The course number this content was created for.
+       - The course that this content was created for.
      * - {run}
        - Demo_2014
        - The term or specific iteration of the course.
      * - type@{module type}
        - type@problem
-       - The module type, same value as found in the ``courseware_studentmodule.module_type`` column.
+       - The module type.
+The same value is stored in the ``courseware_studentmodule.module_type`` column.
      * - block@{module name or hash code}
        - block@303034da25524878a2e66fb57c91cf85
-       - The name given to this module by the content creators.
-If the module was not named, the system generates a hash code as its identifier.
+       - The name that the content creators supplied for this module.
+If the module does not have a name, the system generates a hash code as its identifier.

 **History**: In October 2014, identifiers for modules in new courses began to use the format shown above.
 The format for the module_id prior to this change was i4x://{org}/{course}/{module type}/{module name or hash code}.
 For example, i4x://MITx/3.091x/problemset/Sample_Problems.
-Note that in this format, there was no course run information, so the ``courseware_studentmodule.course_id`` column had to be used as well.
+Note that this format did not include course run information, so the ``courseware_studentmodule.course_id`` column had to be used as well.

 ------------
 student_id